An Introduction to the Degenerate Micro Cube

 There is substantial overlap between the cheat strategies, and this fact, in conjunction with their prevalence, makes their component cards less committal picks than they would be in a tradtional cube.
 In defiance of some people’s assumptions, combo decks in the Degenerate Micro Cube take many forms — drafting them does not feel the least bit “on rails”.

 “Turns” are merely a suggestion in the Degenerate Micro Cube.
-An abundance of fast mana and free spells mean that players face critical, game-defining decisions starting on turn one.
-Cards like Lotus Petal, Dark Ritual, and Simian Spirit Guide enable combo decks to effectively win on the first turn of the game.
-Conversely, the same fast mana allows disruptive decks to stifle their opponent on turn one or answer any threat as swiftly as it was played.
+An abundance of fast mana and free spells mean that players face critical, game-defining decisions from the first actions of the game.
+Cards like Lotus Petal, Dark Ritual, and Simian Spirit Guide enable combo decks to effectively win on turn one.
+Conversely, the same fast mana allows disruptive decks to stifle their opponent or answer any threat as swiftly as it was played.

 While fast mana is one of the most powerful and sought-after classes of cards in the cube, it is not without costs.
 With only 15 cards in your deck, each slot that’s not occupied by a win condition or piece of disruption must be carefully considered.
 Fast mana is a strategic choice to speed up certain combos and interaction when necessary, but some decks would rather keep their threat and answer densities high than play a turn or two ahead of curve.
 Trading card advantage for tempo is one of the strategic axes that must be navigated with care and consideration.